Homemade Asian pickled red onions

 Directions

-• Prepare the onion – Peel and wash the onion, making sure there’s no black spots.
+• Prepare the onion – Peel and wash the onion, making sure there are no black spots.
 Pat them dry with a clean and dry towel before you slice them thinly.
-You can use a Mandoline slicer to speed up the work, and it gives uniform slices.
+You can use a Mandoline slicer to speed up the work and give uniform slices.

-• Make the brine – In a stainless steel saucepan, combine water, vinegar, sugar, and salt and bring them to boil until the sugar and salt fully dissolve.
+• Make the brine – In a stainless steel saucepan, combine water, vinegar, sugar, and salt and bring them to a boil until the sugar and salt fully dissolve.
+Turn off the heat.

 • Combine – Layer the sliced onions and spices in the sterilized jar.
 Pour the brine into the jar until the onions are fully submerged.

 • Cool and store – Allow them to cool with the lid open.
-Once cooled, seal the lid and store it in the fridge for at least 12 hours to let all the flavor combine.
-I usually started to consume it the next day.
+Once cooled, seal the lid and store it in the fridge for at least 24 hours to let all the flavors combine.

 Notes